SMSF trustee – individual or corporate? Know your options

-This is not an exhaustive list of considerations, but merely a sample of some of the things you will need to consider – too many to cover in this brief article.
+This is not an exhaustive list of considerations, but merely a sample of some of the things you will need to consider – too many to cover here.
 Therefore, it’s important to seek advice before proceeding with your decision.

 How we can help with your SMSF

-If you’re open to discussing your options with an SMSF expert, our free consult* with one of our directors might help you make the right decision.
+If you’re open to discussing your options with an SMSF expert, a consultation with one of our SMSF specialists might help you make the right decision.
 If you’re interested, sign up using the form on this page, or call 1300 852 017